DucManhPhan/DucManhPhan.github.io/_posts/2020-02-17-Some-websites-and-ebooks-for-learning-architecture-pattern.md

     - [System Analysis and Design_An Object Oriented Approach with UML]()

         This book provides how to design each layer of architecture pattern.
 Especially, it shows us that how to optimize persistence layer for RDBMS.

+3. Courses

+    - Microservices Architectural Design Patterns Playbook by Rag Dhiman

+        To learn this course, we can refer this [link](https://app.pluralsight.com/library/courses/microservices-architectural-design-patterns-playbook/table-of-contents)

+    - Microservices Architecture by Rag Dhiman

+        To learn this course, we can refer this [link](https://app.pluralsight.com/library/courses/microservices-architecture/table-of-contents)

+    - Picturing Architecture: UML (The Good Bits) and More by Allen Holub

+        To learn this course, we can refer this [link](https://app.pluralsight.com/library/courses/picturing-architecture-uml/table-of-contents)

+    - Clean Architecture: Patterns, Practices, and Principles by Matthew Renze

+        To learn this course, we can refer this [link](https://app.pluralsight.com/library/courses/clean-architecture-patterns-practices-principles/table-of-contents)

+    - Domain-Driven Design path

+        To learn this course, we can refer this [link](https://app.pluralsight.com/paths/skills/domain-driven-design)

+    - Security Architecture

+        To learn this course, we can refer this [link](https://app.pluralsight.com/library/courses/security-architecture/table-of-contents)

+    - Security Architecture and Design: The Big Picture by Christopher Rees

+        To learn this course, we can refer this [link](https://app.pluralsight.com/library/courses/security-architecture-design-big-picture/table-of-contents)

+    - Designing Event-driven Applications Using Apache Kafka Ecosystem by Bogdan Sucaciu

+        To learn this course, we can refer this [link](https://app.pluralsight.com/library/courses/designing-event-driven-applications-apache-kafka-ecosystem/table-of-contents)